Lazar4o/SoftUni-Projects/README.md

 # SoftUni-Projects
-Solutions, homeworks, exercises, projects i have made
+Solutions, homeworks, exercises, exams and projects i have done